Mahyacheraghii/DB4012/README.md

-you can see the project overview (images and recorded video) in ./overveiw folder but in case you want to run the project on your own system follow these steps:
+you can see the project overview (images and a recorded video) in ./overveiw folder but in case you want to run the project on your own system follow these steps:

-# 1️⃣ run the databes
+## 1️⃣ run the databes
 you can run the databse using docker  connecte to your own SQL Server manually by updating the `./backend/dbconfig.js` file.

   using docker and azure data studio: